burningglass/registrationgui/README.md

 Click 'Credentials' and enter the password (twice).

-Ensure Temporary is OFF
+Ensure 'Temporary' is OFF

 Click 'Set Password'

 ## 2 KeyCloak GCloud K8s-hosted Configuration

-While the above steps are sufficient to install KeyCloak for local/ desktop testing, an extra configuration is needed manage/host this service in the Cloud
+While the above steps are sufficient to install KeyCloak for local desktop testing, different configuration is needed manage/host a KeyCloak Cloud instance

-KeyCloak is additionally available as a Helm Chart by which the platform is hosted and managed by K8s
+KeyCloak is also available as a Helm Chart which can install the service on K8s

 ### 2.1 Prepare a Standard Cluster to host KeyCloak in GCP

-First create a new Standard cluster (resides alongside the Registration-Cluster) called ‘keycloak-cluster-1’:
+First create a new Standard cluster (will reside alongside 'registration-cluster-1') called ‘keycloak-cluster-1’:

 ![Create K8s Cluster Step 1](README.images/Picture4.png)